steve-hashi/terraform-actions-examples/README.md

-# Steve's sometimes updates list of Terraform action examples
+# Steve's occationally updated list of Terraform action examples

 I have borrowed example from provider docs.
 Some I have manufactured.
 Perhaps you'll find it useful.
+Use as your own risk.

 Here's a nice resource for locating Terraform Providers that have actions defined: